mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 and parallelism.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Histogram
-A graphical representation of the distribution of a set of numeric data, usually a vertical bar graph
+A graphical representation of the distribution of a set of numeric data, usually a vertical bar graph.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Structured data
 Structured data — typically categorized as quantitative data — is highly organized and easily decipherable by machine learning algorithms.
 Developed by IBM in 1974, structured query language (SQL) is the programming language used to manage structured data.
 By using a relational (SQL) database, business users can quickly input, search and manipulate structured data.
 In structured data, each record has a precise record format.
 Structured data is identifiable as it is organized in structure like rows and columns.

 Structured data is data that has a predefined data model or is organized in a predefined way.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Unstructured data
 n the modern world of big data, unstructured data is the most abundant.
-It’s so prolific because unstructured data could be
-anything: media, imaging, audio, sensor data, log data, text data, and much more.
+It’s so prolific because unstructured data could be anything: media, imaging, audio, sensor data, log data, text data, and much more.
 Unstructured simply means that it is datasets (typical large collections of files) that aren’t stored in a structured database format.

 Unstructured data has an internal structure, but it’s not predefined through data models.
 It might be human generated, or machine generated in a textual or a non-textual format.
 Unstructured data is regarded as data that is in general text heavy, but may also contain dates, numbers and facts.

 Unstructured data is data that does not have a predefined data model or is not organized in a predefined way.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Correlation analysis